Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

-Once an alignment $\langle \cellpart, \cellfunc \rangle$ is constructed, aligned interventions must be performed to experimentally verify the alignment is a witness to the algorithm being an abstraction of the network.
-Observe that $\cellfunc$ will only be defined for values of intermediate partition cells that are realized when some input is provided to the network.
+Once an alignment $\langle \cellpart, \cellfunc \rangle$ is constructed, aligned interventions must be performed to experimentally verify the alignment is a witness to the high-level model being an abstraction of the low-level model.
+Observe that $\cellfunc$ will only be defined for values of intermediate partition cells that are realized when some input is provided to the low-level model.
 This greatly constrains the space of low-level interventions to intermediate partitions that will correspond with high-level interventions.
 Specifically, we are only able to interpret low-level \textit{interchange interventions} as high-level interchange interventions.

 \cite{geiger-etal-2021-iit} propose \textit{interchange intervention accuracy}, which is simply the proportion of interchange interventions where the low-level and high-level causal models have the same input--output behavior (see Section~\ref{sec:example} for an example). \begin{definition}[Interchange Intervention Accuracy] Consider a low-level causal model $\lowmodel$ aligned to a high-level causal model $\highmodel$, an alignment $(\cellpart, \cellfunc)$ as defined in Definition~\ref{def:interchangealign}, and a probability distribution $\distribution$ over the domain of $\intmap^{\cellfunc}$.
 We define the interchange intervention accuracy as follows: